bpesquet/pytorch-tutorial/pytorch_tutorial/convolutional_neural_network/README.md

 ### PyTorch models as classes

-Non-trivial PyTorch models are created as subclasses of the [Module]() class.
+Most non-trivial PyTorch models are created as subclasses of the [Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) class.
 Two elements must be included into a model class:

 - the constructor (`__init__()` function) to define the model architecture;
 - the `forward()` function to implement the forward pass of input data through the model.

 ### Model architecture

 We design a basic convolutional network.
 It takes a tensor of shape `(1, 28, 28)` (a rescaled grayscale image) as input and applies 2D convolution and max-pooling operations to detect interesting features.
-The output of these operations is flattened into a vector of shape and passes through two linear layers to compute 10 values, one for each possible class.
+The output of these operations is flattened into a vector and passes through two linear layers (also called *dense* of *fully connected* layers) to compute 10 values, one for each possible class.

 ![Fashion-MNIST convet architecture](images/fashionnet.png)